bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Answer: Continue

-Go back to the serial console session and the unit should reboot.
-After a minute or so you should be presented with the Debian login prompt where you can log into the system.
+Go back to the serial console session and you'll see the unit rebooting.
+After a minute or so you should be presented with the Debian login prompt on the console where you can log into the system.
 Log in as root using the credentials supplied during installation.

     Debian GNU/Linux 11 SC-debian ttyS0